Johnnyr81/johnnyr81.github.io/_posts/2019-08-02-project-1-markdown.md

 ### Here is a thought, would the heroes with a higher "on fire" rate during the game correlate with a higher win rates ?
 Not according to this data.
 [![graph4.png](https://i.postimg.cc/BQMkJ5rD/graph4.png)](https://postimg.cc/fJSBKdTT)
 Surprisingly, according to this data, heroes with a higher "on fire" rate doe not translate into win rates.
-This might be due to the fact that this game requires more teamwork among player to win rather than individual player's performance.
+This might be due to the fact that this game requires more teamwork among players to win rather than individual player's performance.